First Class Functions

 Ryan McCombe

-Much of the content of this series relates to a programming concept called first-class functions.
+Much of the content of this series relates to a programming concept known as first-class functions.

-A programming language supports first-class functions if its functions can be treated the same way as other types of data, like integers and booleans.
+A programming language supports first-class functions if it allows functions to be treated like any other type of data.
 For example:

-• Functions can be stored as variables, including in data structures such as class objects
+• Functions can be stored as variables, class members, or within a container such as an array

 • Functions can be passed as arguments to other functions